asgerhs/CA-3/README.md

 - Open the file `.travis.yml` and change the script `CREATE DATABASE startcode_test;` to use the same name as the local test-database (`xxx_test`)

+### Setup CI-control (Let Maven deploy when BUILD and TESTS are GREEN &#x1F49A;)

+- Go to travis-ci.com, and select the new repository in the dashboard

+- Click `More options` and select `settings`

+- Create four new `Environment Variables`:

+	- `REMOTE_PW` : Password for *script_user*
+	- `REMOTE_USER` : *script_user*
+	- `SURGE_LOGIN` : *surge email address*
+	- `SURGE_TOKEN` : *surge token*
+		- To get token: Run `surge token` in Frontend project folder

+- Locate the file `.travis.yml` in the root of the project

+- Find the section `script`
+	- Change the domain to an name that makes sense and save the file.

+- **Test the CI pipeline:**

+- Make a small change index.html, so we can see the change after deployment

+- Run `mvn clean test` in the project as we wont commit to master without testing.

+- If no errors, commit and push the changes to master branch

+- Verify that the build started under the `Branches` section at travis-ci.com

+- Verify after a few minutes that travis have deployed the war file on your deployment server.

 ## Backend